Effect-TS/vscode-extension/README.md

 program.pipe(Effect.provide(DevTools.layer()), Effect.runFork)
 ```

-If you are using `@effect/opentelemetry` in your project, then it is important that you provide the `DevTools` layer **after** your tracing layers, so the tracer is patched correctly.
+If you are using `@effect/opentelemetry` in your project, then it is important that you provide the `DevTools` layer **before** your tracing layers, so the tracer is patched correctly.

 ## Usage